In the Garden (Eurythmics album)

 In the Garden is the debut studio album by the British new wave duo Eurythmics.
 It was released on 16 October 1981 by RCA Records.

-It was co-produced with krautrock producer Conny Plank at his studio in Cologne, and features numerous guest musicians including Blondie drummer Clem Burke, Deutsch Amerikanische Freundschaft drummer Robert Görl, and Can duo Holger Czukay and Jaki Liebezeit.
-Plank had previously worked with the duo whilst they were in their previous band The Tourists.
+The album was co-produced with krautrock producer Conny Plank at his studio in Cologne, and features numerous guest musicians including Blondie drummer Clem Burke, Deutsch Amerikanische Freundschaft drummer Robert Görl, and Can duo Holger Czukay and Jaki Liebezeit.
+Plank had previously worked with the duo whilst they were in their previous band the Tourists.

 Two singles were released from the album in the UK, "Never Gonna Cry Again" and "Belinda".
 Neither the album nor the singles achieved much commercial success, although "Never Gonna Cry Again" charted at number 63 in the UK singles chart.

 On 14 November 2005, RCA repackaged and released Eurythmics' back catalogue as "2005 Deluxe Edition Reissues".
 The re-issue of In the Garden added the B-sides from the album's two singles, plus three tracks recorded live on the accompanying tour.

+Background

+Stewart first met Lennox in 1977 at the health food restaurant Pippins, where she was a waitress.
+During that time, Lennox was studying at Royal Academy of Music and Stewart was performing in the band Longdancer with Peet Coombes.
+The two became romantically involved after Stewart heard Lennox play some of her compositions on a harmonium.
+They later formed the Tourists with Coombs, who acted as the band's primary songwriter and lead vocalist.
+Lennox sang harmony vocals in The Tourists and played a Vox keyboard that once belonged to John Lennon while Stewart served as the band's guitarist.
+However, the band collapsed in part due to Coombe's drug dependency.
+Stewart ended their romantic relationship around the time the Tourists dissolved, although the two still remained on amicable terms and formed Eurythmics in 1980.

+The formation of Eurythmics occurred during a New Year's Eve Party hosted by Conny Plank at his recording studio in Germany.
+At the party, Stewart and Lennox encountered Robert Görl, who was the drummer of Deutsch Amerikanische Freundschaft.
+The three held a jam session at Plank's studio that night and listened to music with Jaki Liebezeit and Holger Czukay.
+They recorded a series of demos at the insistence of Plank, who subsequently secured a record deal for the band with RCA Records.
+Plank served as the producer for In the Garden and received one third of the royalties generated from the album.

+Stewart encouraged Lennox to ask Clem Burke of Blondie to contribute additional drums on the album.
+Lennox first encountered Burke playing Blondie's Autoamerican at a New York club and successfully convinced him to accompany them to Germany for the recording sessions.

+Lennox reflected in an interview with The Observer that the album title was a metaphor for "a place of change.
+It mixes growth and death with optimism and pessimism."